SSL Security

 Combat DNS Reflection/Amplification

 Despite the difficulty of mitigating these attacks, network operators can implement several strategies to combat them.
 DNS servers should be hosted locally and internally within the organization to reduce the possibility of their own DNS servers being used as reflectors.
-Additionally, this allows organizations to separate internal DNS traffic from external DNS traffic, allowing them to block unwanted DNS traffic.
+Additionally, this allows organisations to separate internal DNS traffic from external DNS traffic.
+Therefore segregating DNS traffic.
+Therefore allowing them to block unwanted DNS traffic.

 Organizations should block unsolicited DNS replies, allowing only responses requested by internal clients, to protect themselves against DNS reflection/amplification attacks.
 When DDoS attacks are reflected in DNS Reply sections, detection tools can detect and remove unwanted DNS replies.